-Large trucks usually carry freight which is often large and heavy.
-Cargo can include things which explode, burn, are toxic or otherwise dangerous like explosives, gasoline or acid, to name just a few.
-These dangerous materials are referred to as hazardous materials or “hazmat” for short.
+Almost anything can be transported by truck including things which explode, burn, are toxic or otherwise dangerous like explosives, gasoline or acid, to name just a few.
+These dangerous materials are referred to as hazardous materials or “hazmat” for short and there are special rules concerning transportation of such potentially dangerous cargo.

 Federal Safety Rules